kyoforkshomebrews/3ds-folder-structure/README.md

 screenshots - for screenshots. could have subfolder for different programs (ntr and luma both can make screenshots for example) could also have a merged folder.

+saves - for save editors maybe

+Note that this is a recommendation and i dont want to say "hey everyone use this, and exactly like this!" i just want to make my sd card tidier and maybe ones of other people too.
+Feel free to suggest changes in the issues.